barryclark/jekyll-now/_posts/2016-9-25-Google's Huge Push.md

     <script data-plotly="alexcthompson:467"  src="https://plot.ly/embed.js" async></script>
 </div>

 Google cars have driven 2 million miles in self-driving mode (if you believe in projections.)
 And Google is making a huge push to drive more autonomous miles.
-In August of last year, Google's cars were drove nearly 100,000 miles (precisely, 93,023).
+In August of last year, Google's cars drove nearly 100,000 miles (precisely, 93,023).
 This August, they hit 169,935.
 That's enough driving to wear out one Toyota a month, or two GM cars from the 80s ;)  Still, while that's a big jump, it is not that impressive when you realize that Google probably has to double autonomous mileage many times to prove out level 4 autonomy.

 <div>
     <a href="https://plot.ly/~alexcthompson/461/" target="_blank" title="Google&#39;s Self-Driving Project Mileage" style="display: block; text-align: center;"><img src="https://plot.ly/~alexcthompson/461.png" alt="Google&#39;s Self-Driving Project Mileage" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>